wachaon/wes/docs/README.en.md

 # feature

 *   You can change the script engine to *Chakra* and write according to *ECMAScript2015* specifications.
-*   Since 32bit *cscript.exe* is always executed, there is no unique problem in 64bit environment.
+*   Always uses 32-bit *cscript.exe* , so no unique 64-bit problems
-*   Since there is a module system, it can be developed more efficiently than the conventional *WSH*
+*   Module system available for more efficient development than traditional *WSH*
 *   Built-in modules support basic processing such as file input/output and colored text output to the console
-*   You can let file reading automatically guess the encoding, so you don't have to worry about encoding etc.
+*   You don't have to worry about encoding etc. as it can automatically infer the encoding when reading the file
-*   Package modules to support external publishing and retrieval
+*   It is also possible to package the module and publish it externally or obtain it.
 *   Display error details more kindly than *WSH*

 # *wes* issues that we can't solve